crazytruth/iniesta/docs/source/iniesta/type_event_polling.rst

 Polling
 --------

-The typical process flow for when Iniesta receives a message is as follows.
+The typical flow for when Iniesta receives a message is as follows.

 #.
 Receives message from SQS.